Monday, April 1, 2024

 “Yes, ma’am.”

-Corporal punishment was my mother’s job, but I was scared of my father, even though the Maine native had never hit me in my life, for my fear was based on the desire for his love and I had a tendency to make mistakes.
+My father had never hit me in my life.
+Corporal punishment was my mother’s job.
+My fear of the Maine native was derived on the desire for his love and I had a tendency to make mistakes.

 “I failed religion.”